ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam2.md

 If you have a problem uploading your video to Gradescope, you can upload it here [https://docs.google.com/forms/d/e/1FAIpQLSeK0_OQpd0ufiNqmeh0HlQ6Aci3WUFp8bthczJkfIxeeQxLCA/viewform](https://docs.google.com/forms/d/e/1FAIpQLSeK0_OQpd0ufiNqmeh0HlQ6Aci3WUFp8bthczJkfIxeeQxLCA/viewform).
 Do this only if, for some reason, you get an error (usually due to file size) when uploading to Gradescope.

+## Clarifications

+**Can we write more methods than specified?**

+Yes, you can write additional methods (we call them helper methods sometimes) if it helps you complete the task.

 ## Task 1 – Arrays

 In the `ExamplesArrays` class, you will use the design recipe to write several methods.